miclgael/setup-win/README.md

 # setup-win
-Set up a fresh Windows 10 install the easy way using Chocolatey (the package manager...
-It's like a nerdier Ninite?)
+Set up a fresh Windows 10/11 install the easy way using the Chocolatey package manager.

 Fork and change it to your favourite apps.
 Mine will be a fairly minimal gaming rig.